 What is the main purpose for this course?
-The main objectives of this course are:

-Background and survey as an introduction to each experiment.
-Students should learn most of the techniques required for the instruments which are used in the different application of bio and medical physics; therapy and diagnosis instruments, in addition to other skills.
+The main objectives of this course is teaching the students how to get the main items of the course through searching in the library.
+Background and survey as an introduction to medical physics.
+Students should learn most of the techniques required for the used therapy and diagnosis instruments, in addition to other skills.
 At the end of the course the students should write a summary or conclusion, in addition their comments on how they can improve the topics of the course as well as addition of other important topics related to the course.